cdsap/Pagan/README.md

-## Pagan
+## Telltale
 Sample showing how to build a functional Experimentation Framework on GitHub Actions for Gradle-Based Builds connected to Develocity.

 ## How works
 The repository contains `workflow_dispatch` actions that orchestrate the execution, data extraction and publication of the results of the experiments.
 <img src="resources/pagan.png" width=50% height=50%>

 The experiment is composed by two variants represented by the branch name.
-Given a requested task, Pagan will execute for each variant the type of experiment with N iterations.
+Given a requested task, Telltale will execute for each variant the type of experiment with N iterations.
 When all the builds are finsihed it will extract the results of the experiment and will report a summary:

 ![Summary](resources/summary.png)

 ## Types of experiment
-Pagan supports two type of experiments:
+Telltale supports two type of experiments:
 * Experiments running with Gradle Profiler
 * Experiments without Gradle Profiler

 ### Experiments with Gradle Profiler
-`pagan.yaml`
+`experiment.yaml`

 Each variant is executed with the action `.github/workflows/runner-gradle-profiler`.
 We can include a list of classes where we want to apply `abi-changes` scenario in the Gradle Profiler execution.
-We create two different runs, represeing each variant, executing N times the requested build.
+We create two different runs, representing each variant, executing N times the requested build.
 The default warmpups of this experiment is 2.

 ### Experiments without Gradle Profiler
-`pagan_no_profile.yaml`
+`experiment-with-gradle-profiler.yaml`

 Each variant is executed with the action  `.github/workflows/runner`.
 Based on the number of iterations, it will create N runners for each variant.
 The build executed will the requested task included in the experiment.
 For instance, for a experiment